Already have an account?

 • 1 cup cheddar cheese, shredded

-• A pinch of kosher salt and freshly ground black pepper
+• A generous pinch of salt and freshly ground black pepper

-Once the potatoes are fully coated, set aside.
-Line a small sheet pan with parchment paper before greasing the pan with the oil.
-(This will allow the potatoes to “fry” while they’re baking in the oven without sticking to the baking sheet’s surface.)
+3. Line small sheet pan with parchment paper before greasing pan with oil.
+(This will allow the potatoes to “fry” while they’re baking in oven without sticking to baking sheet’s surface.)

-Pour the potato mixture onto the baking sheet and spread into an even layer.
-Bake at 400 degrees Fahrenheit for 30 minutes or until the potatoes are golden brown.
+4. Pour potato mixture onto baking sheet and spread into an even layer.
+Bake for 30 minutes or until potatoes are golden brown.

-Remove the hash browns from the oven and allow them to cool for two to three minutes.
-Sprinkle the top with the finely chopped chives and serve with the rest of your breakfast spread.
+5. Remove hash browns from oven and allow them to cool for 2 to 3 minutes.
+Sprinkle top with finely chopped chives and serve with rest of your breakfast spread.

-Feel free to double or triple the measurements and use a bigger tray if you’re making a larger batch.
-Watch the video below to see how to make this delicious recipe for sheet pan hash browns!
+Note: Feel free to double or triple the measurements and use bigger tray if you’re making larger batch.

 Sheet pan hash browns